How Can Veterans Prove a Connection Between Service and Mental Health Disabilities?

 Personal Statements and Buddy Letters

 A detailed personal statement is crucial for the claims process.
-Veterans should describe their experiences and the impact on their mental health, while buddy letters from service members can corroborate these accounts, providing additional support.
+Veterans should describe their experiences in service and the impact on their mental health, while buddy letters from service members can corroborate these accounts, providing additional support.
+The VA has to consider your lay statement as a Veteran as well as anyone who submits a lay statement on your behalf.

 Navigating the VA Claims Process